-The Remuneration and Nomination Committee is responsible however, for assessing the performance of the Managing Director against agreed performance criteria relevant to the Trust and, through its Chairman, makes recommendations to the shareholder of the responsible entity (Wesfarmers) concerning the performance and remuneration of the Managing Director.
+The Remuneration and Nomination Committee is responsible however, for assessing the performance of the Managing Director against agreed performance criteria relevant to the Trust and, through its Chairman, the Committee makes recommendations to the shareholder of the responsible entity (Wesfarmers) concerning the performance and remuneration of the Managing Director.

-16. Company Secretary
+16. COMPANY SECRETARY

 Karen Lange is the Company Secretary to the responsible entity.
-She is a Fellow of the Governance Institute of Australia and a member of the Australian Institute of Company Directors.
-She has extensive experience across the mining, industrial and financial services industry sectors and more than 25 years company secretarial experience, including company secretary of Woodside Petroleum Limited and Wesfarmers Limited.
+She is a Fellow of the Governance Institute of Australia.
+She has extensive experience across the mining, industrial and financial services industry sectors and more than 30 years company secretarial experience, including company secretary of Woodside Petroleum Limited and Wesfarmers Limited.
 The Company Secretary is accountable to the Board, through the Chairman, on all matters to do with the proper functioning of the Board.
 All directors have access to the Company Secretary for advice and services.
 The Board is responsible for the appointment and removal of the Company Secretary.